 It's easy for both individuals and organizations to underestimate the impact of an information security incident or breach.
 The fact is, costs incurred from an attack are only one of the ways in which phishing attacks impact an organization, with lost time and revenue and reputational damage often not as seriously appreciated.

 Though the loss of funds can obviously be greatly problematic, the cumulative effect and loss of consumer trust can spell the end of an organization; a sad reality that is especially true for SMEs whose names can be forever tainted by the public knowledge of a cyber victimhood.

 More than two-thirds (68%) of all phishing sites use SSL protection

 An authentic SSL (Secure Sockets Layer) certificate should ensure several things, firstly that a web address displays as HTTPS rather than HTTP, which should authenticate that not only is the website genuine, but also that information being exchanged with the address is encrypted and thus protected against eavesdropping.

 Though it's undeniably a helpful suggestion that users look out for HTTPS and avoid those without SSL protection, it can now no longer be reasonably suggested that this is a good indication of a safe and trustworthy address.

 Phishing websites, inauthentic pages designed only to capture sensitive information, are able to gain SSL certification in a number of suspect ways.
-Understanding that users have become use to trusting HTTPS addresses, scammers have been greatly incentivised to directly erode the earned trust in this method of authentication.
+Understanding that users have become used to trusting HTTPS addresses, scammers have been greatly incentivized to directly erode the earned trust in this method of authentication.